ADR-1: ADR documents specification & process

 Final - This ADR represents the final standard.
 A Final ADR exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

 Stagnant - Any ADR in Draft or Review or Last Call if inactive for a period of 6 months or greater is moved to Stagnant.
-An ADR may be resurrected from this state by Authors or ADR Editors through moving it back to Draft or it's earlier status.
+An ADR may be resurrected from this state by Authors or ADR Editors through moving it back to Draft or its earlier status.
 If not resurrected, a proposal may stay forever in this status.

 Withdrawn - The ADR Author(s) have withdrawn the proposed ADR.
 This state has finality and can no longer be resurrected using this ADR number.
-If the idea is pursued at later date it is considered a new proposal.
+If the idea is pursued at a later date it is considered a new proposal.

 Living - A special status for ADRs that are designed to be continually updated and not reach a state of finality.
 This includes most notably ADR-1.